Blasstah/MCSD/README.md

 You can think of it as a set of **various tools to more easily manage a Minecraft Server**.
 This tool is mainly targeted at people, **who want to quickly set up a server and play with some friends**, and not big server providers.

-**It was mainly done as a learning project, so I could learn the basics of Node.JS Web App Development**
+**It was mainly done as a learning project, so I could learn the basics of Node.JS Web App Development** **I'm still a beginner in web app development, so use this at your own risk.
+The app is MIT Licensed.**

 > Made primarily using Express, Socket.IO, EJS, Bootstrap and JQuery.